 The Sister District Project harnesses the energy of volunteers in deeply blue (or red) places and channels it to where it can make a real impact.
-We are a network of local teams that support strategically important, winnable races across the country.
+We are a network of local teams that support strategic, winnable races across the country.

 Our focus is down-ballot on critical state races where Democratic control hangs in the balance.

 Together, we will ensure that all Americans have equal representation and our government works for all people, not just the minority in power.